Majero-Ice/react-chess/README.md

 ﻿## React - chess

-Simple chess using React and TypeScript.It is possible to play offline now and online in the future (you can see a sample online logic on localhost now)
+Simple chess using React and TypeScript.
+It is possible to play offline now and online in the future (you can see a sample online logic on localhost now)

 To start chess, go to the client folder and type `npm start` in the console